h-i-sutton/h-i-sutton.github.io/_posts/2025-12-20-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Mid Oct: Russia reportedly using Pacific Fleet LSTs to transport North Korean troops, destined for the war in Ukraine, from North Korea to Russian far east.

 Oct 21 or 22: Another gas platform in Black Sea (vicinity 45.34505, 31.86367) observed burning.
 Rig continues to burn afterwards.

+## Winter Of Discomfort

-##Winter Of DiscomfortNov 6: Ukrainian 'Foxbat' OWA-UAVs attack Russian naval base at Kaspiysk in Black Sea.
+Nov 6: Ukrainian 'Foxbat' OWA-UAVs attack Russian naval base at Kaspiysk in Black Sea.
 One impact on the pier observed.
 2 x GEPARD Class frigates reportedly lightly damaged in raid .
 Naval vessels dispersed to open water.

 ![At least two Ukrainian 'Foxbat' OWA-UAVs attack Russian naval base in Caspian](/images/Ukraine-Russia-Strike-Kaspiysk-20241106.jpg)
 *2 screenshots of the same attack from different angles, showing a Ukrainian 'Foxbat' OWA-UAV appearing to narrowly miss the TARANTAL Class corvette R-101 Stupinets at Kaspiysk on Nov 6 2024.*